Taialt97/Neko-Retro-Theme-for-EmulationStation/README.md

-# Neko Retro Theme for EmulationStation
+# NekoPie,Retro Theme for EmulationStation

 ![](https://github.com/Taialt97/Retropie-Neko-Theme/blob/main/images/01.png)

-Neko Retro Theme (neko-theme-es) is a theme for EmulationStation with a retro pixel-art aesthetic.
+NekoPie Retro Theme (neko-theme-es) is a theme for EmulationStation with a retro pixel-art aesthetic.
 The theme is designed to give your gaming setup a nostalgic, bubbly feel that will transport you back to the days of classic gaming.

 ![](https://github.com/Taialt97/Retropie-Neko-Theme/blob/main/images/02.png)
 ![](https://github.com/Taialt97/Retropie-Neko-Theme/blob/main/images/03.png)

 ## About

-Neko Retro Theme was inspired by experiences with Retropie, and is a perfect fit for anyone who wants to give their gaming setup a retro touch.
+NekoPie, Retro Theme was inspired by experiences with Retropie, and is a perfect fit for anyone who wants to give their gaming setup a retro touch.
 The theme features pixel-art graphics, retro-style fonts, and a color palette that evokes memories of classic gaming consoles.

 Please note that this theme is a work in progress, and more features and improvements will be added in the future.

 ## Installation

 Download the repository from GitHub.
-Create a new folder called 'Neko Retro Theme'
+Create a new folder called 'NekoPie Retro Theme'
 Copy the downloaded files into the new folder
 Find the themes folder for EmulationStation on your operating system.
-This is usually located at ~/.emulationstation/themes Copy the 'Neko Retro Theme' folder into the themes folder Start EmulationStation and the theme should automatically show up in the theme selector.
+This is usually located at ~/.emulationstation/themes Copy the 'NekoPie Retro Theme' folder into the themes folder Start EmulationStation and the theme should automatically show up in the theme selector.

 ## Contributors/Contributions